sophie-la-li/duckdb-php/README.md

 :white_check_mark: Fully supported

-:ballot_box_with_check: Partially supported / Need improvements
+:ballot_box_with_check: Partially supported / Needs improvements

 :x: Not supported

 :grey_question: Pending to check and cover with tests

-:small_blue_diamond: Not applied
+:small_blue_diamond: Not applicable

-### Other PHP Duckdb integrations
+### Other PHP DuckDB Integrations
 This project takes some ideas from [thbley/php-duckdb-integration](https://github.com/thbley/php-duckdb-integration) and from [kambo-1st/duckdb-php](https://github.com/kambo-1st/duckdb-php).
-Without theses previous works probably satur-io/duckdb-php couldn't exist.
+Without these previous works, satur-io/duckdb-php probably wouldn't exist.

 Nevertheless, there are some important differences:
-- satur-io/duckdb-php use all modern C API methods, avoiding the deprecated ones
+- **satur-io/duckdb-php** uses all modern C API methods, avoiding deprecated ones.
-- satur-io/duckdb-php is available for all platforms (Linux, MacOS and Windows) and select the appropriated C library
+- It is available for all platforms (Linux, macOS, and Windows) and selects the appropriate C library.
-- satur-io/duckdb-php is focus on performance
+- Focused on performance.
-- satur-io/duckdb-php is easy to install and use
+- Easy to install and use.
-- satur-io/duckdb-php package all needed resources into one composer package
+- All needed resources into one Composer package.